By Patricia Belyea

 In many of my compositions, I pair contemporary solids with luscious yukata cotton.
 So I like to have lots of solids on hand to make decisions on the fly when I’m designing.

 Since I’m a textile importer, you’d think that I’d never need to purchase more fabrics.
 Not so.
-I love to go into quilt shops filled with colorful cottons, clever notions, and my kind of people.
+I appreciate the contrast of solids with yukata cottons to make my quilts sing.

-When I get home, the first thing I do is pre-wash my haul.
+When the fabrics arrive, the first thing I do is pre-wash my haul.
 After that, my organizational self-discipline ends.

 I give the colored cottons a quick press and throw them into a bin.
 No special folding.
 No wrapping the fabric around little boards.
 No chromatic organization.
 Nope.